 Accessibility Tricks and Tips in Journal introduces some useful tools for improving digital accessibility with Journal, and directs students to contact the FXPlus Accessibility and Inclusion Team for more general web-accessibility guidance.

 Journal on Mobile

 For specific tasks, Journal has excellent mobile capabilities.
 Using Journal on Mobile discusses the benefits and limits of using Journal on mobile, and demonstrates how to create a desktop link on a mobile device for quick access.

 At the end of their course, students commonly want to take their Journals with them.
 Our guidance on exporting a Journal to a new Wordpress Site enables this, and directs students to contact the Digital Learning Team for further support.

 The following advanced guidance is only targeted at users with a special interest in Journal.
-If you fall into this category, you may be interested in the Software Training Team's Introduction to Wordpress course.
+If you fall into this category, you may be interested in the Digital Skills Team's Introduction to Wordpress course.
 The course discusses real-world applications of Wordpress.org and Wordpress.com, the main differences and which one will suit your needs, whether you're a blogger or you're looking for website.
 It covers creating a website or blog, editing and uploading content and all the functionality available to you.